 Evolution of Luminaires- Report form The LED Show 2017 Workshop- Download

 The results were surprisingly great.
 Right up to a few minutes before presentations were due, I thought people would struggle and not come up with much.
-But they suddenly pulled their di˜erent acts together, working en charrette (on the cart, P4) and presented some very cool stu˜.
-Very rough concepts of course ( I intentionally kept the tools to Sharpies, Post-its, and pa-per), but showing some very original thinking.
-I realized I had greatly underestimated the creativity that can be unleashed by any team given a certain level of under-standing, a clear design brief, a limited amount of time, and some competition.
-The quality of ideas we gener-ated exceeded my expectations by a long shot, and the best part was the social interaction – plus something that’s at the core of design: the feeling of accomplishing something unique and exciting as a team.
+But they suddenly pulled their different acts together, working en charrette (on the cart, P4) and presented some very cool stuff.
+They were rough concepts of course ( I intentionally limited the available tools to Sharpies, Post-its, and paper), but showed some very original thinking.
+Given a certain level of understanding, a clear design brief, a limited amount of time, and some competition the creativity that can be unleashed in these sessions by the teams can be surprising.
+The quality of ideas we generated exceeded my expectations by a long shot, and the best part was the social interaction – plus something that’s at the core of design: the feeling of accomplishing something unique and exciting as a team.

 Play Net-zero Nonzero Combo